mrwhistles/chromebook_kernel_builder/README.md

 Run the container with that image:

-docker run -v $PWD/build/:/build --detach coskernel:2.0
+docker run -v $PWD/build/:/build --detach coskernel:2.0 --name coskernel20

+Check on things as it runs:

+docker logs coskernel20 -f

 Collect the .deb packages from /build: